ymiroshnyk/neutrinoparticles.js/README.md

 	}
 );
 ```
+The size of this file is 768Kb - consider this if your project has strict download requirements.

 Until the turbulance initialized all effects will be simulated without it.
-So you might want to wait for success callback.
+So you might want to wait for success callback or finished generating.

 ## Restart effect